 There is a gorgeous push-and-pull throughout her filmography between characters wanting to belong to the wider world and wanting to fulfil personal desires.
 Her second-most-recent feature, Bergman Island (2021), is the unofficial sequel to Goodbye First Love.
 Its film-within-a-film picks up the story of Camille and Sullivan in a final doomed encounter many years later when they can no longer claim to be driven by the follies of youth.

-One Fine Morning (2022), which just had its premiere at the Cannes Film Festival, drops in with a widowed mother (Léa Seydoux) who strikes up an affair with a married friend as a respite from caring for her ailing father, working as a translator and looking after her young daughter.
+One Fine Morning (2022), which premiered at the Cannes Film Festival last year, drops in with a widowed mother (Léa Seydoux) who strikes up an affair with a married friend as a respite from caring for her ailing father, working as a translator and looking after her young daughter.

 The rhythm that animates MHL’s work is close to the striving and faltering of the human heart.
 Characters surge forwards and fall back, and surge forwards and fall back, evoking the famous last line from The Great Gatsby, ‘So we beat on, boats against the current, borne back ceaselessly into the past.’
 Except MHL is less cynical than Fitzgerald.
 To her, there exists the possibility that if we patiently chart the correct course, the tide will take us where we need to go.
 Goodbye First Love has an ending set in the River Loire, where Camille heads after things are finally through with Sullivan.
 A sunhat he bought her years ago is transported into the river by a playful breeze where the water carries it out of her reach.